 Outpatient activity for Allied Health Professionals is currently classed as Official Statistics.
 The statistics are produced in line with the Code of Practice for Official Statistics, available on the UK Statistics Authority website.

 The tables in the documents below present information on reported AHP and Other Technical Departments (OTD) activity collected as part of the existing national ISD(S)1 statistical scheme.
 Table 1 presents information for new attendances by NHS Board.
-Data are shown for the last 5 financial years ( 2010/11, 2011/12, 2012/13, 2013/14 and 2014/15).
+Data are shown for five financial years ( 2010/11, 2011/12, 2012/13, 2013/14 and 2014/15).

 One example of changing methods of delivering care and treatment in hospital has been the greater use of nurse-led outpatient clinics.
 Although this nurse-led activity has been recognised as a growing feature in the modern NHS, it has not been possible, until now, to quantify the extent of this activity at national level from routine national information systems.
 Work is in hand to establish robust information processes in NHS Boards that identify the nature and scope of nurse-led activity based on improved definitions and standards and explicit reporting of activities undertaken.